playermissile/dli_tutorial/index.rst

 VBI Interrupting A DLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For completeness, here is an example of the vertical blank interrupting a DLI.
+Here is an example of the vertical blank interrupting a DLI.

 .. figure:: vbi_interrupting_dli.png
    :align: center